codebyh/technical-writings/design-patterns/details.md

 - Create a sidecar service and place it in its own process or container.
 This provides homogeneous interface for platform services across languages.
 - A sidecar service is _connected to primary application_ vs being part of it.
 - For each instance of service, an instance of sidecar is deployed and hosted along side it.
-- Interprocess communication between parent application and sidecar service create latency in calls.
+- Interprocess communication between parent application and sidecar services create latency in calls.
 Provides isolation and scales along with primary application.

 ## **Ambassador**
 Create a (ambassador) service that is co-located with the client(s).